Internet of Things: Connecting Devices, Data, and Smarter Services

 Internet of Things

 The Internet of Things (IoT) refers to a network of connected physical devices — like sensors, appliances, or wearables — that collect and share data through the internet, often controlled via mobile apps.
+Learn more about the basic IoT overview.
+(GeeksforGeeks)

 Why It Matters